eosnetworkfoundation/product/transactions/read-only/parallel.md

 Attempt is made to only introduce a minimum set of options.
 Other options might be added in the future if needed.
 - `read-only-transaction-threads`: number of worker threads in read-only transaction thread pool.
 If it is `0`, read-only transactions are executed on the main thread sequentially.
 Default to `0`.
 The number of the threads will be limited by the virtual memory size the system has (see https://github.com/AntelopeIO/leap/issues/645).
-- `read-only-write-window-time-ms`: time in milliseconds the `write` window lasts.
+- `read-only-write-window-time-us`: time in microseconds the `write` window lasts.
 For this option to take effect, `read-only-transaction-threads` must be set greater than 0.
-Default to 200 milliseconds.
+Default to `200,000` microseconds.
-- `read-only-read-window-time-ms`: time in milliseconds the `read` window lasts.
+- `read-only-read-window-time-us`: time in microseconds the `read` window lasts.
 For this option to take effect, `read-only-transaction-threads` must be set greater than 0.
-Default to 60 milliseconds.
+Default to `60,000` microseconds.

-Note: `read-only-max-transaction-time-ms` (time in milliseconds a read-only transaction can execute before being considered invalid) was considered.
+Note: `read-only-max-transaction-ms` (time in milliseconds a read-only transaction can execute before being considered invalid) was considered.
 But to keep new options minimal, for now, use the existing `max-transaction-time` for read-only transactions.

 ### Data Structures